Car fire restricts drivers to one lane on Bonnet Carre Spillway, drivers seek alternative routes

 The Louisiana State Police Facebook page announced a car fire that temporarily closed the interstate around 2:10 p.m.

-The left lane opened back up around 2:40 p.m., but drivers are encouraged to use the alternative route of US 51 to Airline Highway.
+The left lane opened back up around 2:40 p.m., but drivers are encouraged to use the alternate route of US 51 to Airline Highway.

 The length of the closure remains unknown at this time.